 First Miss America, Margaret Gorman of Washington D.C., is crowned in Atlantic City.

-Rebecca Felton of Georgia is elected first female U.S. Senator.
+Rebecca Felton of Georgia is elected the first female U.S. Senator.

 Calvin Coolidge becomes President upon the sudden death of Warren G. Harding.